 Mailing ListTo receive updates and notifications for upcoming events, you can sign up to the Colloquium mailing list here

-Date Name Affiliation Title Abstract 17 Dec 2020 DR. P. K. MANOHARAN Arecibo Observatory, University of Central Florida SOLAR WIND STUDIES WITH ARECIBO TELESCOPE ↳ View Bio, Abstract & Recordings
+Date Name Affiliation Title Abstract 28 Jan 2021 DR. P. K. MANOHARAN Arecibo Observatory, University of Central Florida SOLAR WIND STUDIES WITH THE ARECIBO TELESCOPE ↳ View Bio, Abstract & Recordings

 BioDr.
 P. K. Manoharan

 Affiliation: Arecibo Observatory, University of Central Florida

 Manoharan developed a unique method to determine the speed and other physical properties of the solar wind using interplanetary scintillation (IPS) measurements from a single radio telescope.
 He performs space weather studies with the Arecibo Telescope.
 His research interests include multi–wavelength studies of eruptive solar events, physical properties of solar wind, space weather events, turbulence, pulsars, radio astronomy techniques, etc.